winterock/winterock.githhub.io/_posts/2020-04-15-mind-manipulation-part-1.md

 that's where our greatness lies.

 Positive/negative feelings and emotions also follow the rules above, but way more complicated.
-We can think them as a complex combination of attractions and repulsions which make up some certain state.
+We can think them as a complex combination of attractions and repulsions which make up some certain states.

 But still there are more questions, we know something is bad for us, say smoking is harmful to our health,